VinzenzTrimborn/CarND-Capstone/README.md

+# Programming a Real Self-Driving Car

+### Introduction
 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
+For this project, I was writing ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following.
+In the end I tested my code using a simulator provided by Udacity.
+Finally, I submitted the project to be run on a real autonomous vehicle.

+[//]: # (Image References)

+[image1]: ./examples/System_Architecture_Diagram.png "System_Architecture_Diagram"

+### System Architecture Diagram

+The following is a system architecture diagram showing the ROS nodes and topics used in the project.

+![alt text][image1]

 Please use **one** of the two installation options, either native **or** docker installation.